AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

 .. option:: --chappend

-    Replaces the top two images on the stack with a new image comprised of the channels of both images appended together.
+    Replaces the top two (or more) images on the stack with a single new image comprised of the channels of the input images appended together.

     Optional appended modifiers include:

+      `:n=` *number-of-subimages*
+        Specify the number (if more than 2) of images whose channels should be combined into a single image.
+This will be clamped between 2 and the total number of images on the stack.

       `:subimages=` *indices-or-names*
         Include/exclude subimages (see :ref:`sec-oiiotool-subimage-modifier`).